29 Feb A Book That Can Change the World

 It was not something I noticed straight away, but Spinelli’s book made me see that differences are a good thing.
 I learnt that my differences are what make me interesting – the world is full of people telling us what to do and Stargirl taught me just to be myself.

-Here at Book Clubs In Schools we would like add to the #ReadingIsPower manifesto that reading and discussing books can help us appreciate our own and other people’s differences.
+Book Clubs In Schools would like to add to the #ReadingIsPower manifesto that reading and discussing books can help us appreciate our own and other people’s differences.
 We truly believe this is an idea that can change the world for the better by building character – which is why we want to keep our book clubs growing!

-Get in touch with firstname.lastname@example.org to learn more about starting book clubs in your school.
+Get in touch to learn more about starting book clubs in your school.

 By Sarah Coffey